rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 10.3.5 - Updating schema for 'advanced_query_on_log' action to account for missing keys
 * 10.3.4 - Bumping requirements.txt | SDK bump to 6.2.2
 * 10.3.3 - Bumping requirements.txt | SDK bump to 6.2.0
 * 10.3.2 - Initial updates for fedramp compliance | Updated SDK to the latest version